RadhikaG/misc/README.md

 Random docs.

-`bookmarks.md` - Contains a list of some of the cooler links I've found on the internet.
+`bookmarks.md` - Contains a list of some of the more interesting links and resources I've found on the internet.